peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public int[] GetReadDate();

  Gets the date and time extracted from this content disposition's "read-date" parameter, which specifies the date at which a file was last read (RFC 2183 sec.
 2.6).
-See **M:PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)** for information on the format of this method's return value.
+The parameter is parsed as though by  `MailDateTime.ParseDateString`  with obsolete time zones (including "GMT") allowed.
+See that method's documentation for information on the format of this method's return value.

    <b>Return Value:</b>